Share this Article

-Choosing the Right GI Foods for the Job
+Choose the Right GI for the job

 As we discussed in The Glycemic Index Explained, the goal for managing type 1 diabetes is to match insulin action with the rate of digestion of the food, so that you have the right amount of insulin, at the right time, to cover the food eaten.
-With that in mind, there are some times when a high glycemic, quick-digesting food is exactly what’s needed; and other times when it’s wise to avoid…
+With that in mind…

 When Are Low GI Foods Useful?